firebolt-db/godocs/docs/Overview/security.md

 ### Objects and Privileges

 Privileges define the actions or operations that can be performed within Firebolt.
-These privileges range from managing databases and engines to executing queries and accessing and analyzing data.
-Each instance of an object (securable) in the Firebolt object model has specific privileges that are associated with it.
-As an example, there could be multiple instances of an engine object (i.e. my_engine1, my_engine2) and each instance comes with a set of predefined privileges.
+These permissions range from managing databases and engines to executing queries and accessing and analyzing data.
+Each instance of an object (securable) in the Firebolt object model has specific permissions that are associated with it.
+As an example, there could be multiple instances of an engine object (i.e. my_engine1, my_engine2) and each instance comes with a set of predefined permissions.

-For a full list of available privileges, see [role-based access control](../Guides/security/rbac.md#privileges).
+For a full list of available permissions, see [role-based access control](../Guides/security/rbac.md#permissions).

-Any privilege that Firebolt supports can be granted (or revoked) to (or from) roles.
+Any permission that Firebolt supports can be granted (or revoked) to (or from) roles.
 Firebolt supports standard SQL constructs ([GRANT](../sql_reference/commands/access-control/grant.md) and [REVOKE](../sql_reference/commands/access-control/revoke.md)).

 {: .note}
-Privileges can only be granted to (and revoked from) roles - roles can then be granted to users to give the access those privileges provide.
+Privileges can only be granted to (and revoked from) roles - roles can then be granted to users to give the access those permissions provide.

 #### Example